A gerbe-like construction in gauge theory: Appendix: Deformation of the super-symmetric harmonic oscillator

 Let $V_\HB$ be a quaternionic vector space with a $Pin(2)$-invariant metric.
 We use the same notation as in \cref{sec7:ssho for H}.
 First, we introduce notation for the pre-deformation super-symmetric harmonic oscillator.
-Let $g$ be the Riemannian metric on $V_\HB$ induced from the vector space structure of $V_\HB$.
+Let $g$ be the Riemannian metric on $V_\HB$ induced from the metric as a vector space.
 Note that the vector bundle over $V_\HB$

 is canonically isomorphic to

 We denote by $\mcalS_1^{V_\HB}$ the vector bundle \cref{eq8:V_HB times S_HB prime} equipped with the metric induced from this isomorphism and $g$.
 Let $\nabla_1^{V_\HB}$ be the Levi-Civita connection on $\mcalS_1^{V_\HB}$.
 The pre-deformation super-symmetric harmonic oscillator is the tuple